HachemJ/BoardMate-Reworked/README.md

 ## Credits

-📜 Original development by McGill ECSE Project Group 16.
+📜 Original development by McGill ECSE Project G16.
 Modernized and maintained by Jad El Hachem (2025).